spf13/viper/README.md

 ## Why Viper?

-When building a modern application you don’t want to have to worry about configuration file formats, you want to focus on building awesome software.
+When building a modern application, you don’t want to have to worry about configuration file formats; you want to focus on building awesome software.
 Viper is here to help with that.

 Viper does the following for you:

-1. Find, load and marshal a configuration file in YAML, TOML or JSON.
+1. Find, load and marshal a configuration file in JSON, TOML or YAML.
-2. Provide a mechanism to set default values for your different configuration options
+2. Provide a mechanism to set default values for your different configuration options.
 3. Provide a mechanism to set override values for options specified through command line flags.
 4. Provide an alias system to easily rename parameters without breaking